-My name is Stan Prager and my central focus is the marriage of history and technology.
+My name is Stan Prager and my central focus is Public History, especially the marriage of history and technology.
+This includes digital archiving, oral histories, media solutions, as well as online access and presentations that enhance historical scholarship and preservation.
 I have a Master of Arts in History with a concentration in Public History, and I have served as the president of a computer services technology company for many years.
+I also act as frequent contributor to a local television station as an on-air technology consultant.

 My most recent public history/academic work focuses upon the nativist American Party—also called the Know-Nothings—in antebellum Massachusetts, and their unlikely role in effecting public school integration.
 Paradoxically, Know-Nothing political dominance translated into the passage of a great body of progressive legislation, including a law in 1855 that outlawed segregation in Massachusetts schools—the first state in the nation to do so.
 As such, I did a presentation on this topic at History Camp Pioneer Valley 2017 on July 29, 2017.
 Also, my journal article, “Strange Bedfellows: Nativism, Know-Nothings, African-Americans and School Desegregation in Antebellum Massachusetts,” was published in the Saber and Scroll Journal [Volume 6, Issue 2 Spring-Summer 2017 (September 2017)].
 Finally, I created a website to showcase this material.
 All of this can be accessed by clicking on the link below:

-My interests are wide-ranging, including optimizing environmental conditions for artifact and archival preservation by implementing best practices for temperature, humidity and illumination control to battle the onslaught of entropy, oral history, historic preservation, exhibition, book collecting and preservation, and more.
+My interests are wide-ranging, including optimizing environmental conditions for artifact and archival preservation by implementing best practices to battle the onslaught of entropy, oral history, historic preservation, exhibition, book collecting and preservation, and more.
 My intellectual pursuits are likewise eclectic, including ancient history, American history, Civil War studies, archaeology (especially digital archaeology techniques), anthropology, and the interdisciplinary “big history” genre.
 My technology background includes more than fourteen years as owner and president of GoGeeks, a computer services firm.
 I frequently build custom computers to order.
 More on GoGeeks here:

 I obtained my M.A. in Public History from American Public University, having completed concentrated studies in archives and manuscript management, digital preservation, museum and exhibition culture, historic preservation, oral history and related public history themes, a digital archiving Practicum internship, as well as ancient history electives.
 I earned a 4.0 GPA and am a member of the Pi Gamma Mu Honor Society.
 I was selected as Arts & Humanities Academic Scholar Student of the Year of my graduating class.
 Salient examples of my projects and papers are available for perusal in the appropriate “Projects” menu and sub-menus above and here: